Chemical Kinetics Class 12 Notes

 Average Rate of Reaction

 The average rate is determined by the time it takes for a change in concentration of reactants or products to occur.
 It is measured in the units of mol L-1s–1.
 However, for the gaseous state, it will be atm s–1.
-The mathematical formula for average rate of a reaction according to chemical kinetics class 12 notes is as follows:
+The mathematical formula for average rate of a reaction is follows:

 Factors affecting the rate of a reaction